Difference Between the En dash and the Em Dash

 Example: The London–Paris train leaves in ten minutes.

-A Definition of the Em Dash we can live with:
+A Definition of the Em Dash

 Outlaws of Fiction

-There’s a running joke in the fiction world that you only get one semicolon per career, so you need to use it wisely.
-Marcy Kennedy Grammar For Fiction Writers
+There’s a running joke in the fiction world that you only get one semicolon per career, so you need to use it wisely.Marcy Kennedy Grammar For Fiction Writers.

 Here is a lesson in creative writing.
 First rule: Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
-All they do is show you’ve been to college.― Kurt Vonnegut, A Man Without a Country
+All they do is show you’ve been to college.Kurt Vonnegut, A Man Without a Country.

-Guidelines For Use of Em Dashes
+Guidelines For EM Use

-Clara—she had been awake most of the night—slouched over the kitchen table and moaned.
+Example: Clara—awake most of the night—slouched over the kitchen table and moaned.

 2. Use Em Dashes to amplify or explain.

-The influence of three famous authors—King, Card, and Hugo—convinced her to become a writer.
+Example: The influence of three famous authors—King, Card, and Hugo—convinced her to become a writer.

-Bravery—that was the priority he humbly pursued.
+Example: Bravery—that was the priority he humbly pursued.

-4. Most often the Em Dash is used to indicate sudden breaks.
-Interruptions.
+4. Most often the Em Dash is used to indicate sudden breaks—interruptions.
 (Effective in interrupted dialogue but don’t confuse with trailing off dialogue.)

 Interruption Example: